Fed Chair Powell to speak on 'economic outlook' next week - Up News Info

 Article content

-Federal Reserve Chair Jerome Powell will deliver a speech on “the economic outlook” next week in Jackson Hole, Wyoming at the Kansas City Fed’s annual central banking conference, the Fed said on Thursday.
+Federal Reserve Chair Jerome Powell will speak on “the economic outlook” at next week’s Jackson Hole, Wyoming symposium, the central bank said on Thursday.

+The generic description for the highly anticipated speech contrasts with last year’s more specific listed subject for the address, “Monetary Policy Framework Review,” and gives investors and analysts no immediate clues on the Fed’s timeline for withdrawing its support for the economy.

+Minutes of the Fed’s July meeting suggest policymakers are coalescing around beginning to taper their $120 billion in monthly asset purchases before the end of the year.